DarienBrito/TDMorph/README.md

 GetSlider(int)            # Returns a slider from the container
 ```
-The last method returns the targeted slider.
+The last method in the list returns the targeted slider.
 Like with the container, you may get a slider by asking for a slider number.
 Assuming you have only 1 slider in your container, you may access it like:

 ```python
 slider1 = sliderContainer.GetSlider(1)
 ```

-Then, if you would like to change the slider value for instance, you need to do:
+Thus, if you would like to change the slider value for instance, you need to do:

 ```python
 slider1.SetUISliderValue(SomeValue)